NullifyDev/Sphere/README.md

     <h1 align="center"><b>Sphere</b></h1>
 </p>

-Sphere is a compact language designed for both software and Operating System Development via direct Raw-Memory-Manipulation <br>
+Sphere is a compact language designed for both software and Operating System Development<br>
-The language syntax is designed to balance readability and writability by minimizing the amount of characters required to write while maintaining the self-explanatory nature of the code and namings. <br><br>
+The language syntax is designed to balance readimg and writing by minimizing the amount of characters required to write while maintaining the self-explanatory nature of the code and namings. <br><br>
-This language mainly uses freestanding C code for its Runtime.
-The runtime executable is very CPU Architecture amd OS specific.
-Therefore, the runtime executable is [going to be] available across mutliple Architectures and OSs.
+This language uses "freestanding C"-written runtime.
+Therefore, it is very CPU Architecture and OS specific (Curently Supported CPU Architecture is below).
-<br>Sphere-written software [will] compile(s) into Sphere Binary Files (or `.sbf`s).  <br>
+<br>Sphere-written software [will] compile(s) into `.sbf` files.<br>
 <br>
 <br>
 <p align="center">